Improved Bounds for Private and Robust Alignment: Uniform Convergence: Privacy and Corruption

-where $\hat{L}_{\mathsf{sq}}^{(n)}(h'):= \sum_{t=1}^n(h'(x^{(t)}) - c(\epsilon) z^{(t)})^2$, for any $h' \in \cH$. \end{lemma} \begin{remark} As before, we focus on the finite function class case.
+\begin{remark} As before, we focus on the finite function class case.
 The result can be readily extended to an infinite function class by using the covering number argument.
 For instance, for the linear model in $d$ dimension, one can replace the $\log(|\cH|)$ term by $\widetilde{O}(d)$.
-As a direct application of the above lemma, one can obtain that the estimation error for the least-square estimator (which minimizes $\hat{L}_{\mathsf{sq}}^{(n)}(\theta)$) has an additional $c(\epsilon)^2$ in the privacy case, as well as an $n \alpha^2$ bias for \ctl while a larger bias term of $n c(\epsilon)^2\alpha^2$ for \ltc.
-All these additional factors are, in fact, \emph{optimal} by leveraging the results for mean estimations in \ctl and \ltc~\citep{zhou2024locally}, with the reduction from mean estimation to regression. \end{remark}
+As a direct application of the above lemma, one can obtain that the estimation error for the least-square estimator (which minimizes $\hat{L}_{\mathsf{sq}}^{(n)}(\theta)$) has an additional $c(\epsilon)^2$ in the privacy case, as well as an $n \alpha^2$ bias for \ctl while a larger bias term of $n c(\epsilon)^2\alpha^2$ for \ltc. \end{remark}

+\begin{remark} All these additional factors are, in fact, \emph{optimal} by leveraging the results for mean estimations in \ctl and \ltc~\cite{zhou2024locally}, with the reduction from mean estimation to regression.
+Specifically, the lower bound for the regression problem in Lemma~\ref{lem:uc-sq} can be understood by viewing it as a special case of one-dimensional mean estimation (setting $d = 1$ and the feature $x = 1$).
+According to the results of~\citet{zhou2024locally}, under \ctl and \ltc settings, the lower bounds for mean estimation error are $\Omega\bigl(c(\epsilon) \cdot 1/\sqrt{n} + \alpha\bigr)$ and $\Omega\bigl(c(\epsilon) \cdot 1/\sqrt{n} + c(\epsilon)\alpha\bigr)$, respectively.
+Through squaring and a simple transformation with respect to $n$, this directly proves the optimality of the least squares estimator in Lemma~\ref{lem:uc-sq}. \end{remark}

-\textbf{Improvement over the prior art.} The above lemma improves the state-of-the-art~\citep{zhou2025square} in both \ctl and \ltc settings.
-In particular, for \ctl, ~\cite{zhou2025square} established that the corruption term is $n \alpha$, which is strictly worse than our optimal bound of $n \alpha^2$ as $\alpha \in [0,1/2)$.
-For \ltc, \cite{zhou2025square} showed a bound of $n c(\epsilon) \alpha$, which is again worse than ours, for the meaningful range of $c(\epsilon) \alpha \lesssim 1$.
-In Section~\ref{sec:sq}, we will apply the above lemma to both offline and online alignment to arrive at the state-of-the-art results.
+\textbf{Improvement over the prior art.} The above lemma improves the state-of-the-art~\cite{zhou2025square} in both \ctl and \ltc settings.
+In particular, for \ctl, \citet{zhou2025square} established that the corruption term is $n \alpha$, which is strictly worse than our optimal bound of $n \alpha^2$ as $\alpha \in [0,1/2)$.
+For \ltc, \citet{zhou2025square} showed a bound of $n c(\epsilon) \alpha$, which is again worse than ours for the meaningful range of $c(\epsilon) \alpha \lesssim 1$.
+In Section~\ref{sec:sq}, we will apply the above lemma to both offline and online alignment to arrive at state-of-the-art results.